 - No artificial preservatives

-- Requires water for preparation
+- Requires preparation with water

 6. Nutrish Grain Free Chicken & Sweet Potato Recipe Dry Dog Food